kaneelgit/senevirathne-kaneel-EN705603/moviemate/README.md

 ## Description

+Moviemate is a movie recommendation system designed to provide personalized movie suggestions to users.
+Packaged with Docker for easy deployment and scalability, it offers a range of features, including the ability to add new users, update the underlying recommendation model, and generate tailored movie recommendations.

 ## Table of Contents
 - Prerequisites.
 - Installation.
 - Example usage.

 ## Prerequisites
 This interface system uses Docker to containerize and run the application.
 Ensure Docker is installed on your machine before proceeding.
-The embedding system uses python3, transformers and mistralai.
-Ensure these libraries and services are installed on your machine before proceeding.
-The requirements.txt file is available to see what modules are needed.

 ## Installation
 Follow the steps below to set up and run the application: